backdrop-contrib/node_feedback/README.md

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules.

-- Visit the configuration page under Administration > Configuration > User
-- Interface > Node Feedback (admin/config/user-interface/nf-settings) and enter the required information.
+- Visit the configuration page under Administration > Configuration > User Interface > Node Feedback (admin/config/user-interface/nf-settings) and enter the required information.

 - Add the Node Feedback form block to a node layout.

 - Setting permissions for the form: this module doesn't set any permission to show the form.
 You can do that whithin the block's configuration.

+- SPAM control: if you install the honeypot module you will see a new setting to add Node Feedback forms to honeypot's SPAM control system.

 Issues
 ------